exosphere-project/exosphere/contributing.md

 # Contributing to Exosphere

-## Contributor Guidelines

-- Be respectful
-- Be constructive
-- Be kind

 ## About GitLab

 Exosphere is hosted on [gitlab.com](https://gitlab.com), an open-source service that is similar to GitHub in many ways.
 One difference is that a code contribution on GitLab is called a _merge request_ (MR) instead of a _pull request_ (PR) -- but the concept is the same, as is the contribution workflow: